Asymptotic mapping class groups of closed surfaces punctured along Cantor sets: Introduction

 \subsubsection{Homomorphisms from lattices}

 Building up on work of Ivanov \cite{Ivanov-lattice} and Kaimanovich-Masur \cite{KM}, Farb-Masur \cite{FM} proved that any homomorphism from a higher-rank lattice to a finite-type mapping class group has finite image (see also \cite{BF,H} for different proofs of this result).
-In short, our next theorem is an analogue of Farb-Masur's theorem in the context of asymptotically rigid mapping class groups:
+Using this result, we will prove: